-Roberto Mazzini is founder of the Italy-based “Cooperativa Giolli” (1992, www.giollicoop.it), which utilizes the pedagogy of Paulo Freire and the methods of Theatre of the Oppressed.
-He is a former primary school teacher, psychologist and promotes a working style, which combines theatrical, psychological and non-violent working approaches.
+Roberto Mazzini is the founder of the Italy-based “Cooperativa Giolli” (1992, www.giollicoop.it), which uses the pedagogy of Paulo Freire and the methods of Theatre of the Oppressed.
+He is a former primary school teacher, psychologist and promotes a working approach, which combines theatre, psychology and non-violence.
 Roberto Mazzini is known as one of the leading figures of Italy’s Theatre of the Oppressed scene.
-With “Cooperativa Giolli”, he organizes biannual methodological trainings and projects in different communities, such as in prison and psychiatric centers.
-He has published various articles on theory and praxis of Theatre of the Oppressed.
+With “Cooperativa Giolli”, he organizes biannual methodological trainings and projects in different communities, such as in prison and psychiatric communities.
+He has published various articles on the theory and praxis of Theatre of the Oppressed.

 March 2015 by Robert Klement

 Robert: You wanted to avoid introducing yourself as you have done it many times before.
 So I give you the challenge of introducing yourself with only 10 words!

 Roberto Mazzini: Theatre of the Oppressed practitioner, non-violence – 7 words are enough!